top of page

 SECTION 2.
 BLOCKING

-Article 3.
-Crackback Blocking and Blindside blocking is NOT allowed.
-Crack-back block is a blind-side block on a player by an opponent who starts downfield and then cuts back toward their own goal line to make contact.
-A blind-side block is engaging an opponent other than the runner who does not see the blocker approaching.
+A crackback block is a blindside block where a player starts downfield and then cuts back toward their own goal line to make contact.

 SECTION 2.
 PASSING